Construction Industry Statistics 2026: Costs, Housing, Materials & Trends

 Methodology & Sources

-All statistics on this page are sourced from publicly available government data and industry research.
-Primary sources include the U.S. Census Bureau, Bureau of Labor Statistics (BLS), National Association of Home Builders (NAHB), Engineering News-Record (ENR), Remodeling Magazine, OSHA, the U.S. Green Building Council, and various commodity market reports.
+All statistics on this page are sourced from publicly available government data and industry research organizations.
+Primary sources include the U.S. Census Bureau (housing starts, building permits, construction spending), Bureau of Labor Statistics (employment, wages, occupational injuries), National Association of Home Builders (construction costs, builder surveys), National Association of Realtors (home sales, buyer demographics), Engineering News-Record (material price indices), Remodeling Magazine (Cost vs. Value renovation ROI data), OSHA (workplace safety data), U.S. Green Building Council (LEED certifications, energy savings), Harvard Joint Center for Housing Studies (remodeling market data), and various commodity market reports.
 Where exact 2026 figures are not yet available, we use the most recent reliable data with clear source attribution.

 This page is updated quarterly as new data becomes available.
 If you would like to cite these statistics, please link to this page as the source.
 For corrections or updated data, contact us.